Nero: After Nero

-The civil war during the year of the Four Emperors was described by ancient historians as a troubling period.
+The civil war during the Year of the Four Emperors was described by ancient historians as a troubling period.
 According to Tacitus, this instability was rooted in the fact that emperors could no longer rely on the perceived legitimacy of the imperial bloodline, as Nero and those before him could.
 Galba began his short reign with the execution of many of Nero's allies.
 One such notable enemy included Nymphidius Sabinus, who claimed to be the son of Emperor Caligula.

 Otho overthrew Galba.
 Otho was said to be liked by many soldiers because he had been a friend of Nero and resembled him somewhat in temperament.
 It was said that the common Roman hailed Otho as Nero himself.
 Otho used "Nero" as a surname and reerected many statues to Nero.
 Vitellius overthrew Otho.
 Vitellius began his reign with a large funeral for Nero complete with songs written by Nero.

-After Nero's death in 68 AD, there was a widespread belief, especially in the eastern provinces, that he was not dead and somehow would return.
-This belief came to be known as the Nero Redivivus Legend.
+After Nero's death in AD 68, there was a widespread belief, especially in the eastern provinces, that he was not dead and somehow would return.
+This belief came to be known as the Nero Redivivus legend.
 The legend of Nero's return lasted for hundreds of years after Nero's death.
-Augustine of Hippo wrote of the legend as a popular belief in 422 AD.
+Augustine of Hippo wrote of the legend as a popular belief in AD 422.

 At least three Nero impostors emerged leading rebellions.
 The first, who sang and played the cithara or lyre, and whose face was similar to that of the dead emperor, appeared in 69 AD during the reign of Vitellius.
 After persuading some to recognize him, he was captured and executed.
 Sometime during the reign of Titus (79–81), another impostor appeared in Asia and sang to the accompaniment of the lyre and looked like Nero, but he, too, was killed.
 Twenty years after Nero's death, during the reign of Domitian, there was a third pretender.
 He was supported by the Parthians, who only reluctantly gave him up, and the matter almost came to war.